A survivor of the fatal Pennsylvania bus crash describes chaos, heroism after it turned over

 HARRISBURG, Pa.
-(AP) — A passenger bus carrying up to 50 people crashed and hit another vehicle on a Pennsylvania interstate, killing three bus passengers, state police said.
+(AP) — A bus carrying up to 50 people traveling from New York to Ohio crashed and hit another vehicle on a Pennsylvania interstate, killing three passengers, state police said.

 The wreck happened during heavy rain around 11:50 p.m.
 Sunday on southbound Interstate 81 just north of Harrisburg, state police said.

-The bus drove off the roadway, struck an embankment and rolled onto its right side before hitting the back of a car that was stopped in the right lane of traffic, according to a crash report.
+The bus drove off the roadway, struck an embankment, rolled onto its right side and hit the back of a car that was stopped in the right lane of traffic, according to a crash report.

 The three passengers were declared dead at the scene, the police report said, and others suffered injuries that ranged from minor to severe.

-Matthew Oshiafi, a passenger on the bus, told Pennlive that he remembered a terrible screeching and shuddering before it crashed and flipped on its side.
-He said he was sitting in the last row of the bus that was covering a normal route between New York and Ohio.
+Matthew Oshiafi, a passenger on the bus operated by the Super Lucky Tour Company of Boston, told Pennlive.com that he remembered a terrible screeching and shuddering before it crashed and flipped on its side.
+He said he was sitting in the last row of the bus.

 “I’m shaking,” he told the newspaper on Monday, about ten hours after the crash.
 “I know people have died."